 I did not know much about Juneteenth until I watched an episode of Blackish a couple years ago.
 When I started researching for this post, it turns out that I wasn’t the only one who learned about it from watching that episode!

-In case you are not familiar with this holiday, it is celebrated on June 19th each year and is also known as Freedom Day.
-It marks the day in 1865 when Union troops rode into Galveston, TX and read federal orders letting the enslaved people there know that they were now free.
+Since I originally wrote this post in 2020, Juneteenth has now become a Federal holiday and many more people are now aware that it marks the day in 1865 when Union troops rode into Galveston, TX and read federal orders letting the enslaved people there know that they were now free.

 The Emancipation Proclamation had been signed two years earlier, but the news was slow to travel around the country.
 The people of Galveston were the last to hear about it.